By Caleb, Head Van Designer, February 13, 2026

 Introduction: Why wheelbase matters for camper vans

-Your van’s wheelbase shapes nearly every aspect of life on the road: interior layout, parking and maneuverability, driving behavior, and what systems you can realistically carry.
-Choosing between a short wheelbase (examples like a 144" Sprinter) and a long wheelbase (examples like a 170" Sprinter) is the single biggest decision for most conversions.
-This guide walks through the trade-offs so you can match camper van size to your travel style and priorities.
-I often tell customers to start with the parking question - it quickly narrows the useful options.
+Your van’s wheelbase shapes nearly every aspect of life on the road: inside layout, parking and handling, driving habits, and what systems you can really carry.
+Choosing between a short wheelbase (like a 144" Sprinter) and a long wheelbase (like a 170" Sprinter) is the single biggest choice for most builds.

 What does 'wheelbase' mean and how it affects van wheelbase and overall size

-Wheelbase is the distance between the front and rear axle centers.
-A longer wheelbase generally increases exterior length and usable interior length.
-That extra interior length is where you gain real living space for things like longitudinal beds, full kitchens, and enclosed wet baths.
-But the same length increases turning radius and can make parking trickier in tight urban spots or short campsite pads.
+That extra inside length is where you gain real living space for things like lengthwise beds, full kitchens, and closed wet baths.
+But the same length adds to turning radius and can make parking trickier in tight urban spots or short campsite pads.

 Wheelbase vs overall length vs usable interior length